 Central Bureau of Statistics (CBS) estimated the growth of real GDP (at producers' price) at 7.05 percent in FY2018/19 compared to 6.66 percent in FY2017/18.
 Similarly, the real GDP, at basic price, is estimated to grow by 6.81 percent compared to a growth of 6.30 percent in the previous year.
-GDP grew at a healthy rate due to expansion of electricity, power and gas sector, pick up in construction activities, improved output of industrial sector and increased tourist arrivals among others.
+GDP grew at a healthy rate due to expansion of electricity, power and gas sector, pick up in construction activities, increased tourist arrivals among others.